shunanya/Node.js-cluster-monitoring/README.md

         npm install node-cluster-monitor

 and next use it as an embedded Node.js module (see below).
+Please note that you should create the __log__ folder somewhere in or above your project.
+This will be used to logging monitor records.

 #### Customizing and Usage
 ##### The activation of monitor pluging can be done very easily

-You need to add the following two lines in your code
+You need to add the following two lines in your workers code

         var monitor = require('node-cluster-monitor');// insert monitor module-plugin ....